 We should have a few busy months ahead of us.
 Google is working on a new Pixel watch, LG on two intelligent timepieces and with IFA approaching, we’re sure there will be some goodies in store from Fitbit, Garmin, Fossil and others.
 And lets not forget the Apple Watch 4 which is expected to land in September.

-Not to be left behind, Samsung is reportedly working on the Gear S4 smartwatch.
+Not to be left behind, Samsung is reportedly working on a new smartwatch.
 This will be a successor to the Gear S3 launched in 2016 and Gear Sport released last October.
-The current range is in desperate need for an upgrade, but the wait for the Gear S4 should not be too long.
+The current range is in desperate need for an upgrade, but the wait for the new watch should not be too long.

 Essential reading: Top fitness trackers and health gadgets

-The folks over at SamMobile say Samsung has labelled the new watch with the model number SM-R800 and codename Galileo.
+The folks over at SamMobile say Samsung has labelled the device with the model number SM-R800 and codename Galileo.
 Unfortunately, apart this information, they’ve revealed little else.
 But other sources have.

 Here is everything we’ve learned so far:

-- The Gear S4 could arrive as soon as next month.
+- The device could arrive as soon as next month.
 It is rumoured for release alongside the Galaxy Note 9 at Samsung’s Unpacked 2018 event in New York city on August 9th.
 The early release might give it an edge over products from other companies which are expected from September onwards.
-Reports say the Gear S4 has already been certified in Europe which points to an imminent release.
+Reports say the timepiece has already been certified in Europe which points to an imminent release.
+The other possibility for launch is IFA 2018 in Germany, later in the month.

 - The watch is expected to have the same round faced design, but it should be thinner and lighter than the S3.
 This should not be a difficult feat considering the S3 is a pretty chunky animal.